desihub/tutorials/meetings/Dec2024/DataIntro/00_GettingStarted.md

 ## Starting jupyter.nersc.gov

-Browse to jupyter.nersc.gov and login with your NERSC credentials.
+Browse to https://jupyter.nersc.gov and login with your NERSC credentials.

 Start a Perlmutter Login Node server (leftmost option).